-(That’s why my students enjoy something different.
-They capture these eerie and Gothic images by working with castings and polymer clay replicas of the original stones.
+(In my classes, students capture these eerie and Gothic images by working with castings and polymer clay replicas of the original stones.
 But that’s another topic for another day.)

 If it’s legal to create gravestone rubbings, or if you’re working with replicas, here are some basic steps for success:

 Choose your rubbing subject and supplies according to the result that you’d like.

 Pastels tend to be more murky, and smudge easily so they will need spray fixative before moving the rubbing.

 Conte crayon and pencil are more crisp and less likely to smudge, but they can abrade the original image, if you’re working with fragile headstones or architectural details.

 Supplies: You will need paper – thin is better than thick.
 Many people prefer newsprint, but some use heavier paper.
 You will also need something to rub with.
 Some wax crayons are made for this purpose, but you can also use pencil, crayon, pastels, oil pastels, or conte crayon.
 If you use pencil, you’ll also want a kneaded rubber eraser.
 And, a few friends have recommended those big fat kiddie crayons that Crayola and others make.
 Or, you could use one of those “make your own crayons” kits to design something better suited to your hand.
 If you are working on a large rubbing, you may want non-marking, easy-to-removemasking tape to keep the paper from moving.
 If you are working outdoors, water and paper towels, may clean the surface of a soiled headstone.
 (Do NOT use soap of any kind, and do NOT scrub.)
 If your art may smudge, use a spray fixative to protect it, but do that spraying away from the gravestones.